danielm315/batchifoncfig/README.md

 # batchifoncfig
-Created a batch file that will open WSL and run the ifconfig command via Window's Command Prompt.
+Created a couple of basic batch files that calls wsl and runs the ifconfig command.
+Very introductory code.